jagtappoonam/jagtappoonam/README.md

 - ❓ Ask me about anything related to Python and related technologies

-- ⚡ Fun fact: I use
+- ⚡ Fun fact: I use Jupyter Notebook | MYSQL |VS Code